tigattack/VeeamDiscordNotifications/README.md

 # Veeam Backup & Replication Notifications for Discord

-Sends notifications from Veeam Backup & Replication to Discord, detailing session results and statistics and optionally alerting you via mention when a job finishes in a warning or failed state.
+Send Veeam Backup & Replication session summary notifications to Discord, detailing session result and statistics and optionally alerting you via mention when a job finishes in a warning or failed state.

 ![Chat Example](https://github.com/tigattack/VeeamDiscordNotifications/blob/master/asset/example.png)